-- Place a heaping Tbsp of spinach filling at one end of each strip.
+- Place a heaping tablespoon of spinach filling at one end of each strip.
 Fold one of the end corners over the filling, meeting the short end up with the long side of the strip.
 (IE: That end of the strip will now have one point, with a covered triangle shaped "dumpling".)

 - Fold the triangle "dumpling" up along the length of the strip, "flag style", until reaching the end.
 Tuck under any remaining overhang of phyllo sheet, place on prepared baking sheet.